How To Fight Negativity: A Battle Against The Dark Side

 We bet you know someone who seems to always be in a bad mood and has a knack for passing it on to the people around them.
 They have a low tolerance for frustration and are accustomed to responding negatively when things don’t go as they expected.
 On other occasions, our own self-talk seems to take us down.
-How can we defend ourselves against negativity and from these types of people who have pessimistic attitudes towards life?
+How can we fight negativity from the inside and the outside?
+Here are some actionable tips you can start doing today!

 Why are some people always in a bad mood?

 This situation can be especially complicated if the negative person is either a close family member or someone that holds a certain amount of power over us.
 These are figures in our lives who we have to see fairly often and they can have a deep impact on our lives.
 It bothers and deeply affects us, forcing us to defend ourselves on a daily basis.
 We’ll show you how to fight negativity even when it comes from important people in your life:

 This is difficult.
 When we listen too much to others’ negative thoughts, it’s easy to adopt them as ours.
 Moreso, others’ opinions about you are more of a reflection on themselves rather than you.
 Show them that they are wrong and, most of all, that you are not like them.
 Smile at their negative comments and tell them something like, “only positive people really get it.
 Only positive people can truly appreciate what it means to be alive.”

 Sometimes envy is lurking behind these feelings of mistrust.
-It’s always good to show them that their perception of reality is only bringing them problems.
+It’s always good to show others when that their perception of reality is only bringing them problems.
 Unhappy people, that’s how you should learn to see them.
 Don’t let them have any influence over you, whatsoever.

 3. Be assertive.

 It’s essential to open our emotional umbrellas to know how to fight negativity and protect ourselves from these all too common personalities.
 If possible, it might be worth trying to help them by showing them that it takes a more optimistic view to be happy.
-We need to raise our self esteem and remember that we all have the right to happiness and that it’s in our power to achieve, so let’s start today!
+We need to raise our self-esteem and remember that we all have the right to happiness and that it’s in our power to achieve, so let’s start today!